Product Backlog Grooming Examples and Best Practices

 - The product backlog has the right items.

-- Backlog items are prioritized.
+- The backlog items are prioritized.

 - High-priority items are ready to be committed to a sprint (by adding the right detail to them).

-Regular backlog grooming is absolutely essential.
+Regular grooming is absolutely essential.
 It ensures a relevant connection between what the market expects from your product and what your organization actually plans to deliver.
 It helps make sure that the team is completing the most important work, which improves both team motivation (“My work is important!”) and the long-term sustainability of the business.

-Product Backlog Grooming — Best Practices
+How do You Perform Product Backlog Grooming — Best Practices

 Backlog grooming is an ongoing process.
 But it’s common practice to hold meetings with relevant stakeholders on a regular cadence (every second week, for example).
-During backlog grooming meetings, the product owner, in coordination with others, will look at existing user stories and remove those that are no longer relevant.
+During these meetings, the product owner, in coordination with others, will look at existing user stories and remove those that are no longer relevant.
 They may add user stories, split large user stories, or change priority of existing user stories.
 They also may include or adjust estimates for user stories.

 Whatever you do, make sure it’s D.E.E.P.!